hendrtd/comp-2210/docs/term/202310-2022-fall/syllabus/syllabus.md

 ## Excused Absences

-To have a covid-related absence excused you must provide the course instructor with an official email from the AU COVID-19 Resource Center (CRC).
-This email can only be obtained by filing a [student self-report form](http://auburn.edu/covid-resource-center/reporting/) with the CRC.

-To have a non-covid absence excused you must first obtain an Excused Absence Memo from Engineering Student Services (ESS) for any absence that falls into categories 1 through 6 in the AU Policy on Class Attendance.
+To have an absence excused you must first obtain an Excused Absence Memo from Engineering Student Services (ESS) for any absence that falls into categories 1 through 6 in the AU Policy on Class Attendance.
 You should contact the course instructor directly for other absences.

 > Engineering Student Services provides excused absence memos to students who
 > present verifiable documentation related to university excused absences.
 The